xeennon/xeennon/README.md

 🔬 familiar with ChatGPT

-🖼️ learning artificial intelligence and machine learning
+🖼️ studying artificial intelligence and machine learning

 <br/>